Xilinx/Vitis_Model_Composer/Examples/AIENGINE/Filtering_in_frequency_domain/README.md

 ## Simulation results

-In this design, we are comparing the output of the frequency domain filtering using the AI Engine blocks with FIR block from MathWorks DSP System Toolbox.
+In this design, we are comparing the output of the frequency domain filtering using the AI Engine blocks with the FIR block from MathWorks DSP System Toolbox.

 <img src="./Images/simulink_design.png" width="900">